fatihgozenc/zen-react-scripts/README.md

 This project aims to contain have latest updates from all dependencies to be secure and prevent any warning on actions or npm/yarn log messages.

+Also you're able to use Web Workers with TypeScript with this.

 ## Install

 Final build will be compiled into [preact](https://preactjs.com/) and [@babel/runtime](https://babeljs.io/docs/en/babel-runtime) will optimize re-use of classes in runtime.
 So: